fuzzylogicxx/fuzzylogic/posts/live-regions.md

 Anda asked for some thoughts regarding a “copy to clipboard” component.
 It set my mind racing.
 It’s a great example of where a component being “physically small” probably leads folks to think it’d be quick and easy to create but in reality to build it responsibly requires a disproportionate amount of thinking!

-I went looking at Adam Silver’s book and Scott O’s [Are we live?](https://www.scottohara.me/blog/2022/02/05/are-we-live.html) but then went down a rabbithole and kept seeing more and more considerations!
+I started by looking at Adam Silver’s book and Scott O’Hara’s [Are we live?](https://www.scottohara.me/blog/2022/02/05/are-we-live.html) because ARIA live regions were at the front of my mind… but ended up down a rabbithole and kept seeing more and more layers!

-Best practice research, complex Accessibility, JavaScript, animation, complex layout…
+_Best practice research, complex Accessibility, JavaScript, animation, complex layout…_

 Accessibility and definition